dessant/label-actions/README.md

   - Configuration file path
   - Optional, defaults to `.github/label-actions.yml`
 - **`process-only`**
-  - Process label events only for issues or pull requests, value must be either `issues` or `prs`
+  - Process label events only for issues, pull requests or discussions, value must be a comma separated list, list items must be one of `issues`, `prs` or `discussions`
   - Optional, defaults to `''`

 ### Configuration